SZEINER-Public/BetterTranslator/README.md

 code, and both fixed by correcting what the guard measures rather than by moving a threshold.

+A third defect of the same shape came from one word.
+Some words are the same in English and in Czech, and `Test` is one of them.
+The guard compared the answer with the source, found them equal, and refused a correct translation.
+The chat then reported the whole message as untranslated.
+The rule now applies only to text of two words or more.
+A single word that comes back unchanged is a translation.
+A longer line that comes back unchanged is still a defect.

 `tests/BetterTranslator.Tests/Fixtures/SpecCorpus.cs` is the corpus that found them.
 It holds five families of the text people actually paste: a CLI specification full of `--flags` and `<placeholders>`, policy blocks with